 On February 27th, 2018, the Supreme Court of the United States issued a long-awaited opinion in the case of Jennings v.
 Rodriguez.
 Sadly, the Supreme Court’s decision delivers a serious blow to immigrant rights.
 The nation’s highest court has overturned a Ninth Circuit decision that established an end to indefinite detention in immigration facilities.
-In this post, our experienced Los Angeles immigration lawyers offer an analysis of this case.
+In this post, our experienced immigration lawyer in Los Angeless offer an analysis of this case.

 Case Analysis: Jennings v.
 Rodriguez